 If the child is known to have an allocated social worker, the referral should be made to them or in their absence to the social worker's manager or a duty children's social worker.
 In all other circumstances referrals should be made to the duty officer.

 The referrer should confirm verbal and telephone referrals in writing, within 48 hours.

 Where an assessment has been completed prior to referral, these details should also be conveyed at the point of referral.

-LA children's social care should within one working day of receiving the referral make a decision about the type of response that will be required to meet the needs of the child.
-If this does not occur within three working days, the referrer should contact these services again and, if necessary, ask to speak to a line manager to establish progress.
+Children's Social Care should, within 1 working day, of receiving the referral make a decision about the type of response that will be required to meet the needs of the child.
+If this does not occur within 3 working days, the referrer should contact these services again and, if necessary, ask to speak to a line manager to establish progress.